NUS-SNL/p4-traffictool/Usage.md

 1. Copy the newly generated protocol files (Lua files) to MoonGen/libmoon/lua/proto/

 2. If you used any default headers then add the corresponding next layer headers to the `resolveNextHeader` function of the default header.
-   * Let's say you wanted to add protocol _foo_ on top of the standard UDP layer.
+   * Let's say you want to add protocol _foo_ on top of the standard UDP layer.
 Then you need to modify MoonGen/libmoon/lua/proto/udp.lua so that _foo_ gets recognized while parsing the UDP packet.
 Search for the function `resolveNextHeader` in the file udp.lua.
 Over that you will find a map `mapNamePort`.
-Add the pair `foo == udp.PORT_FOO` to the map.
+Add the pair `foo = udp.PORT_FOO` to the map.
 Here, `udp.PORT_FOO` is a constant defined in the same file (udp.lua).

 3. In the file MoonGen/libmoon/lua/packet.lua, register the packet header combinations using the `createStack` function.
    * Say you have defined the layer _foo_ over UDP.
 Then inside the file packet.lua you need to define a `getFooPacket` function to generate a packet of the _foo_ protocol:
-            ```
+     ```lua
      pkt.getFooPacket = createStack("eth","ip4","udp","FOO")
      ```
 4. Additional changes in MoonGen/libmoon/lua/packet.lua may also be required:
    * if the header has a length field that depends on the next layer's length, then adapt the function `packetSetLength`
    * if the packet has a checksum, adapt `createStack` (the loop at end of function `createStack`) and `packetCalculateChecksums`

 5. Add your protocol to MoonGen/libmoon/lua/proto/proto.lua so that it gets loaded :
      ```lua
-     proto.<protocol name> = require "proto.<file containing protocol without the .lua extension)>"
+     proto.<protocol name> = require "proto.<file containing protocol without the .lua extension>"
      ```
    * For example, the _foo_ protocol could be added as following:
      ```lua